IBM/kube101/workshop/Lab2/README.md

 # Lab 2: Scale and update deployments on Kubernetes

-In this lab, you learn how to update the number of instances that a deployment has and how to safely roll out an update of your application on Kubernetes.
+In this lab, learn how to update the number of instances that a deployment has and how you can safely roll out an update of your application on Kubernetes.

 For this lab, you need a running deployment of the `guestbook` application